Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-sprites.md

 ## Using the Defined SVG Sprite Icons

-To actually use the icons we can use a code as follows:
+To use the icons, we can use a code as follows:

 ```html
 <svg aria-hidden="true" focusable="false" class="icon icon-chevron">